freenas/freenas-docs/userguide/intro.rst

   :menuselection:`System --> Advanced` has been renamed to :guilabel:`Show Text Console Without Password Prompt`.

+* The :guilabel:`Additional domains` field has been added to :menuselection:`Network -> Global Configuration`.
+This allows up to six additional DNS search domains with the caveat that adding more domains may negatively impact DNS lookup time.

 * The :guilabel:`Log Level` drop-down menu has been added to :menuselection:`Services --> SNMP`.
 It defaults to the :guilabel:`Error` log level.